open-eid/allkirjastamisteenus/Technical-description.md

 However, Digital Signature Gateway service does not offer Signature Gateway full functionality.
 There may also be version differences between service and available software.
 For acceptance testing it is recommended to always use Demo environment.

+**NB!** It is only possible to test with TEST certificates in DEMO environment.
+This includes ID-Cards, Mobile-ID, e-Seals, etc. Signing certificate issuer must be present in [TEST TSL](https://github.com/open-eid/test-TL/blob/master/EE_T.xml) to be accepted by
+Digital Signature Gateway service.
+You can order TEST ID-Card/TEST e-Seal [here](https://www.skidsolutions.eu/en/services/testcard/) and use Demo Mobile-ID numbers from [here](https://github.com/SK-EID/dds-documentation/wiki/Test-number-for-automated-testing-in-DEMO).
+You can activate and/or change the status of your TEST certificates in [here](https://demo.sk.ee/upload_cert/) to test signing with revoked/unknown certificate.
+Uploading your LIVE certificate to DEMO OCSP service or activating your LIVE Mobile-ID in DEMO MID service do NOT enable to usage of LIVE certificates in Digital Signature Gateway service.

 ### Special considerations for testing

 * Authorization - be sure to check that correct [URL encoding rules](https://github.com/open-eid/SiGa/wiki/Authorization#url-encoding-rules) and charset encoding is used.
 Verify that different [HMAC algorithms](https://github.com/open-eid/SiGa/wiki/Authorization#headers) are supported.